The current picture inside the Jewish community

 David J. Wolpe is the Max Webb Senior Rabbi of Sinai Temple.
 Named the most influential rabbi in America by Newsweek Magazine and one of the 50 most influential Jews in the world by the Jerusalem Post.

-A passionate advocate of the free expression of ideas, Bernstein is past President and CEO of Jewish Council for Public Affairs and former executive director of the David Project.
+A passionate advocate of the free expression of ideas, Bernstein is past President and CEO of the Jewish Council for Public Affairs and former executive director of the David Project.
+He is the author of the forthcoming book “Woke Antisemitism: How a Progressive Ideology Harms Jews.”

 Daniel has been working with us since our inception.
 Daniel operated tech departments and startups for 20 years before pivoting into Jewish philanthropic projects.
 Daniel oversees technical and administrative functions for the organization.